Log in

 Step 4.
 Negotiate the sale

 When you receive an offer from a buyer, the negotiations can begin.
 Your goal here is to get a property’s price and terms agreed upon as quickly as possible without rushing either party.
+This stage is crucial in the realtor closing sales process, as effective negotiation can lead to a successful and timely sale.

 As a real estate agent, this process can be a stressful and tense time.
 You’re handling any offers and counteroffers with the client and keeping both parties up to date on the latest developments.